Traditional IT Infrastructure and Why You Need Hyperconvergence

-- Continuous data optimization: Always-on inline data deduplication and inline compression provide highly efficient resource utilization, reducing overall IT footprint.
+- Continuous data optimisation: Always-on inline data deduplication and inline compression provide highly efficient resource utilization, reducing overall IT footprint.

 - Dynamic data distribution: Incoming data is securely distributed and optimized across servers and storage tiers in the cluster, eliminating performance bottlenecks to achieve high I/O performance.

 Spread costs of all Cisco solutions over 3 years at 0% interest

 Benefit sooner from Cisco cutting-edge technology and pay for it in predictable monthly payments with easylease 0% financing.